coverclock/com-diag-hazer/LOCATIONS.md

 ## Homestead at Bruin, Elliot County, Kentucky

 This is old Greene family home where I used to spend my summers growing up.
+It is in rural eastern Kentucky in the Appalachian mountains.
+Sandy Hook is the county seat of Elliot County, although the house is actually a little closer to Grayson in Carter County.

 38°11'13.3"N, 83°01'09.6"W